sadusurendra/LearnJava/LearnCoreJava/core_java_notes.md

 1. An abstract class can contain both abstract and non-abstract methods.`~`Interface contains only abstract methods.
 2. An abstract class can have all four; static, non-static and final, non-final variables.`~`Only final(constant) and static variables are used and should be initialized.
 3. To declare abstract class abstract keywords are used.`~`The interface can be declared with the interface keyword.
-4. It supports multiple inheritance.`~`It does not support multiple inheritance.
-5. The keyword ‘extend’ is used to extend an abstract class`~`The keyword implement is used to implement the interface.
+4. The keyword ‘extend’ is used to extend an abstract class`~`The keyword implement is used to implement the interface.
-6. It has class members(variables & methods) like private and protected, etc.`~`It has class members(variables & methods) public by default.
+5. It has class members(variables & methods) like private and protected, etc.`~`It has class members(variables & methods) public by default.
-7. can declare constructor in abstract class `~` Cannot declare constructor in interface.
+6. can declare constructor in abstract class `~` Cannot declare constructor in interface.
-8. can define Blocks {} `~` cannot declare blocks
+7. can define Blocks {} `~` cannot declare blocks

 > final and abstract cannot be used at a time
 	public final abstract class BMW -> it will thorw error can be used either abstract or final